HeartShare Human Services of New York: History

-Programs and dervices
+Programs and services

 Developmental disabilities services

 ArtShare for HeartShare is available to children and adults with intellectual and developmental disabilities, who create multimedia works, as well as jewelry making and design.

 HeartShare St. Vincent's Services

 HeartShare St. Vincent’s Services was established in 2014.
 The American Dream Program offers college tuition help, room, board, and other benefits, such as counseling and support, to young people in foster care.
 In January 2019, the program received a $20,000 donation from the Northfield Bank Foundation.